HomeResource Hub

 Mental & Behavioral Health Careers

 Mental and behavioral health careers focus on supporting individuals struggling with emotional, psychological, and social well-being.
-They help people manage and work through conditions like anxiety, depression, trauma, and addiction through therapy and treatment.
+They help people manage conditions like trauma and depression through therapy and other options for treatment.

 Many positions in this field also pay well, with psychiatrists making $256,930 a year (mean wage) and the top 10% of psychologists making more than $157,330 a year, according to the BLS.
-We interviewed a psychologist in Eugene, OR that makes $120,000 a year!
+We interviewed a psychologist in Eugene, OR in the video below that makes $120,000 a year!

 ?